wobsoriano/paytrackr/README.md

 ### Mozilla Firefox

 1. Open Firefox and type `about:debugging#/runtime/this-firefox`.
-2. Look for the button `Load Temporary Add-on...` and select the `dist` folder found in the root's path of our extension when we run `npm run build:dev`.
+2. Look for the button `Load Temporary Add-on...` and select any file inside the `dist` folder found in the root's path of our extension when we run `npm run build:dev`.
 3. You should see the PayTrackr icon in your browser bar.

 ## Commands